Herseninstituut/ASD_DCM_subcortex_sensory/JOBS/README.md

 		└── VOI_U1_1.mat
 ```

+## 03_DCM_estimation
-03_DCM_estimation: Estimates Dynamic Causal models (DCM) for each subject in the analysis.
-The DCM specify the relationship between subcortical and primary sensory cortical regions as specified in the manuscript.
+do_DCM_estimation.m estimates Dynamic Causal models (DCM) for each subject in the analysis.
+The DCMs specify the relationship between subcortical and primary sensory cortical regions as specified in the manuscript.
+The script uses inputs generated in the previous steps and stored in th `RESULTS` folders.
+In each `RESULTS` folder a `DCM_full.mat` will be created in this step.

 04_PEB_Group_Age: Run the PEB analysis to investigate the effect of group, age and the interaction between the two on DCM parameters (main analysis presented in the manuscript).